Riimu/Kit-PHPEncoder/README.md

     Maximum number of levels when encoding arrays and objects.
 Exception is thrown when the maximum is exceeded.
 Set to `false` to have no limit.

+## Known Issues ##

+If you are running this library on a PHP version earlier than 5.4.5, you may receive the following error, if you are trying to encode a recursive array:

+`Fatal error:  Nesting level too deep - recursive dependency?`

+In order to fix this, it is recommended to disable `recursion.detect` and set a max value for `recursion.max` if you expect to encounter recursive arrays.

 ## Credits ##

 This library is copyright 2013 - 2015 to Riikka Kalliomäki.